sameday-courier/php-sdk/README.md

 // Get list of available services for client.
 $services = $sameday->getServices(new \Sameday\Requests\SamedayGetServicesRequest());
 // Use first service id.
 These ids are different for DEMO and PROD environments.
 This id can be cached on your application.
+// This is just for example purpose.
+Choose the right service for your app.
+// For instance if requesting with 2H service (delivery in 2 hours) and cities are different (pickup point city and recipient city) then the validation will fail.
 $serviceId = $services->getServices()[0]->getId();

 try {